Makemake: Surface composition and color

 Because of its great distance from the Sun, Makemake's surface has an extremely low temperature of 30 to 40 K—cold enough that some volatile substances like methane can exist as solid ice.
 Astronomical spectroscopy has shown that the surface of Makemake is dominated by frozen methane, with smaller amounts of long-chain hydrocarbons including ethane, ethylene, acetylene, and various high-mass alkanes like propane.

 In visible light, the surface of Makemake appears very bright and reflective with a geometric albedo of 82% (more reflective than Pluto), suggesting that its methane is freshly deposited.
 Makemake's methane ice is highly absorbent in near-infrared, which indicates that it either exists in the form of unusually large, centimeter-sized pellets, or more likely, thick slabs of sintered particles.
 Meanwhile, phase curve measurements by the New Horizons spacecraft suggest that the regolith on Makemake's surface consists of smooth grains resembling snow.

-The long-chain hydrocarbons on Makemake's surface come from the irradiation of methane by ultraviolet sunlight and cosmic rays, which breaks down the methane and triggers photochemical reactions.
+The long-chain hydrocarbons on Makemake's surface come from the irradiation of methane by ultraviolet sunlight and cosmic rays, which break down the methane and trigger photochemical reactions.
 These photochemical reactions can cascade: transforming methane into ethane, into ethylene, into acetylene, and so on until it leaves a dark, reddish mixture of complex hydrocarbons, called tholins.
 These tholins give Makemake a reddish-brownish color, (Note: In planetary astronomy, the term "red" is used to describe objects that reflect more light at longer (redder) wavelengths.
-Astronomers have described Makemake and Pluto as similarly "red", although Pluto appears brown to the human eye.) similar to what has been seen on Pluto.
+Astronomers have described Makemake and Pluto as having similar "red" colors to each other, although Pluto appears brown to the human eye.) similar to what has been seen on Pluto.
 Makemake is less red than Pluto, but is somewhat redder than Eris; the difference in color may be due to differing concentrations of tholins on these dwarf planets.
 Although tholins should darken the surface of Makemake, the dwarf planet remains bright because fresh methane ice covers up its tholins.